ASCCISL-org/docs/README.md

 ##### :

-The double dot set variables, these are standard saved as a string, but if containing a number they will be able to be altered.
+The double dot sets variables, these are standard saved as a string, but if containing a number they will be able to be altered.

 ###### Setting variables using :